 The drawing of the church on the left was done around the 1840s before alterations and additions took place.
 Note the difference in the levels of the roofs.
 In 1853, during the period of the Crimean War, extensive renovations took place.
-The roofs either side of the tower were levelled and the Littleworth Aisle added to the front of the tower.
+The roofs either side of the tower were made level and the Littleworth Aisle added to the front of the tower.
 Daniel Bennett of Faringdon House paid for the addition of this aisle and for the roof to be replaced.
-Also at the same date the organ gallery under the tower and the galleries round the nave were removed.
+Also at the same date the organ gallery under the tower and the pews, galleries and other fittings round the nave were removed.
 The whole church was refitted with oak open benches and with Minton’s plain tile paving on the floor.
 The second drawing, showing the externally visible renovations is from around the 1890s.
 More… Faringdon Parish Church Restoration FA 9th July 1927.

 In 1926, the clock and chimes in the ringing chamber were replaced by Messrs Smith & Sons of Derby, makers of the new clock at St. Paul’s Cathedral, London.
 It included a modern carillon machine, which plays a tune on the bells every three hours commencing at 6 am and finishing at 9 pm.
 The tunes that are played are: Sunday ‘Holy, Holy, Holy’; Monday ‘We love thy place O God’; Tuesday ‘At the name of Jesus’; Wednesday ‘God moves in a mysterious way’; Thursday ‘Through the night of doubt and sorrow’; Friday ‘Thy way not mine O Lord’; Saturday ‘Jerusalem my happy home’.
 The carillon had to be wound every day by hand, by the Tower Foreman or Steeple Keeper, until the process was electrified in recent years.
 At the same time the bells were removed and recast by Messrs John Taylor & Co. of Loughborough.
 They were then rehung with all new fittings – see photos below.